Everyone asks whats happening with 377A. No one asks what happened to 377.

 The Supreme Court ruled yesterday that it is, in fact, constitutional that 377A resides in law and they will leave it at that.
-Which is perfectly normal.
+The ruling is correct.
+The legislation was enacted lawfully and its use is not ultra vires, or out of the powers of the administration.

-Neither do the courts have power to overturn such legalisation because of the doctrine of Parliamentary supremacy.
-Appointed judges have no business changing statutory laws that have been passed by an elected Parliament.
-Their job is merely to interpret and judge by means of that interpretation, or to build on binding precedence.
+Although courts have power to overturn legalisation, at the same time they have to observe the doctrine of Parliamentary supremacy.
+There must be good reason why there is a need to change statutory laws passed by an elected Parliament.
+Their primary job is merely to interpret and judge by means of that interpretation, or to build on binding precedence.
 There is nothing in our Constitution to provide for such an interpretation for 377A to be repealed.

 But while we’re on this topic, let’s think a little bit about 377A – the section of the Penal Code that activists are seeking to repeal.